 Following changes to the law in 2013, lawyers are no longer able to recover success fees from the defendant when they win a case.
 This can result in a shortfall between the work that your solicitor has done on your behalf, and the amount that they can recover from the other side.

-It would be very unusual for a firm to deviate from its standard 25% success fee.
-However sometimes where a case is particularly severe e.g. where a child has been injured, a firm may reduce the percentage or even waive the fee entirely.
+Where there could be a shortfall, it would be very unusual for a firm to deviate from its standard 25% success fee.
+However, sometimes where a case is particularly severe e.g. where a child has been injured, a firm may reduce the percentage or even waive the fee entirely.